hungnguyen820/etl_airflow_project/README.md

 airflow scheduler

 7. Place the DAG file:
-Make sure etl_toll_data.py is inside the dags/ folder or the folder specified in your AIRFLOW_HOME.
+Make sure etl_toll_data.ipynb is inside the dags/ folder or the folder specified in your AIRFLOW_HOME.

 8. Access the Airflow UI:
 Open http://localhost:8080 in your browser, activate the DAG named ETL_toll_data, and trigger it manually.